JohnPAguirre/AtlantaAstronomyPiFinderPresentation/presentation/john-digital-finder-scopes.md

 <!--
-Encoder kits are a real step forward from purely analog finders — they let you push the scope around and get directional guidance without memorizing star charts.
+Encoder kits are a real step forward from purely analog finders â€” they let you push the scope around and get directional guidance without memorizing star charts.
 The Nexus DSC and Pushto.me systems are genuinely great products

 Encoders measure HOW FAR you've moved from a known starting point.
-If that starting point is wrong — everything else starts to be off.
+If that starting point is wrong â€” everything else starts to be off.
 -->

 ---